Slater and Gordon’s family law solicitors can assist with all child law matters, including change of name issues for your child or children.

-Whether a child’s name can be changed, and who must consent to any name change, depends on a number of factors.
-If a child’s name is changed without the consent of everybody with Parental Responsibility, a Court can, and often will, reverse the change.
-A Court might also make an Order for costs against the parent who tried to change the child’s surname without permission in the first place.
+In many cases, obtaining consent to change a child’s name is essential.
+If a child’s name is changed without the consent of everybody with Parental Responsibility - a legal status derived from the Children Act 1989 - a court can, and often will, reverse the change.
+A court might also make an order for costs against the parent who tried to change the child’s surname without permission in the first place.